thumbs up icon

 Advanced and Sustainable Materials Group

-This research group focuses on the discovery, modification, and engineering of alternative and green materials for sustainable applications.
+This research group focuses on the discovery, modification, and engineering of advanced materials for sustainable applications.
+Examples of research work include the development of nano-enabled materials for environmental and biomedical applications.
 For details, contact Noel Peter B. Tan.

 Biomass and Biofuels Group

-The group focuses on the utilization of agricultural biomass and agro-industrial residues and by-products as feedstock in the production of biofuels and other commodity chemicals.
+The group focuses on the utilization of agricultural biomass and agro-industrial residues and by-products as feedstock and materials in the production of biofuels and other commodity chemicals.
+Some works of the research group include the optimization of hydrolysis and esterification of materials derived from agri-waste biomass.
 For details, contact Ramelito C. Agapay.

 Environmental Sustainability Group

 The group generates data on industrial and municipal issues pertaining to wastewater, solid waste, and air quality.
 This research group integrates ad intra and ad extra extension work into its research activities.
+The group also studies the feasibility of using environmentally sourced materials for waste treatment applications.
 For details, contact Patrick U. Tan.

 Food and Bioactive Products Group

-The group focuses on the utilization of agro-industrial residues and waste materials as sources of enzymes and bioactive compounds for industrial applications.
+The group focuses on the development of specialized food products and the utilization of agro-industrial residues and waste materials as sources of enzymes and bioactive compounds for industrial, pharmaceutical, and other applications.
+Some works of the group involve the extraction of high-value products such as pectin and phenolic compounds from agri-waste.
 For details, contact Camila Flor Y. Lobarbio.

 Facilities and equipment